-This is a booklist created by Gere Branch library staff to accompany a stage production at Gere's neighbor, The Lincoln Community Playhouse.
+This is a booklist created by Gere Branch library staff to accompany the stage production Little Mermaid Jr. at Gere’s neighbor, The Lincoln Community Playhouse.

 The Little Mermaid